microchip-pic-avr-examples/dspic33ck-mchv3-sensorless-singlephase-bldc-drive/README.md

 ## <b> 4.
 DEMONSTRATION SET UP FOR MCLV2 </b>

 ### <b> 4.1.
 HARDWARE SETUP FOR MCLV2 </b>
-<p style='text-align: justify;'>This section describes hardware setup required to drive the motor using <i>MCLV2 Development Board</i>.</p>
+<p style='text-align: justify;'>This section describes hardware setup required to drive the motor using MCLV2 Development Board.</p>

-<p style='text-align: justify;'>1.
-Mount the dsPIC33CK256MP508 External Op Amp Motor Control PIM (MA330041-1) on U9 and the External Op Amp Configuration Board on J14.</p>
+1.  <p style='text-align: justify;'>Mount the dsPIC33CK256MP508 External Op Amp Motor Control PIM (MA330041 - 1) on U9 and the External Op Amp Configuration Board on J14.</p>
 <p align="left">
 <img  src="images/mclv2pim.png" width ="500">
 </p>

-<p style='text-align: justify;'>2.
-Connect the Phase windings of the motor to the J7 terminals labeled M1 and M2, which are located on the right side of the board.</p>
+2.  <p style='text-align: justify;'>Connect the Phase windings of the motor to the J7 terminals labeled M1 and M2, which are located on the right side of the board.</p>

 <p align="left" >
      <img  src="images/mclv2phasewindings.png" width ="400">